Rights and Responsibilities of Students

 • Be maxed at two drinks per attendee.

-• Include beer and wine only (no hard liquor).
+• Include beer, hard seltzer, and wine only (no hard liquor).

 • Be distributed through a drink ticket system to attendees.